gunharth/music-articles/intervals-or-the-key-to-harmonic-understanding.md

 The first family is called **Perfect Intervals**.
 The second family is called **Major or Minor Intervals**.
 Whereas our Perfect Interval family solely exists of one option, (i.e. Perfect), the Major or Minor Intervals family can take 2 forms: either Major or Minor, whereas Minor means “not as far away as Major", (i.e. Minor is always one half step below major).

-Below is a graphical visualisation of the above said.
+Below is a graphical visualization of the above said.
 Remember, we are talking about a distance here.

 ```text
           - Perfect Interval